Zalewa/adfotg/README.md

 on your device, keep it in a private network without remote access.

 This software requires **'root' privileges** to perform certain operations.
-While it will run as normal user, it will abuse `sudo` to do so.
+While the application will run as a normal user, it will abuse `sudo` to obtain root privileges when needed.
 Ensure your RPi user can `sudo` without password prompt.

 Status